imbrn/awesome-react-steps/README.md

 yarn add awesome-react-steps
 ```

-Import the stepper you want, its styles and the model class.
+Import the stepper you want, its styles, and the model class.

 > We have implemented only the Arrows stepper, but more steppers will be available soon. :)